1976 6 Hours of Silverstone

 The 1976 Six Hours of Silverstone was the third race of the 1976 World Championship for Makes.
 It took place at the Silverstone Circuit, Great Britain on 9 May 1976.
 It was open to Group 5 Special Production cars, Group 4 GT cars and Group 2 Touring Cars.

-The race was won by John Fitzpatrick and Tom Walkinshaw driving a BMW 3.0CSL.
+The race was won by John Fitzpatrick and Tom Walkinshaw driving a BMW 3.0 CSL.
+Pre-race favorites Jochen Mass and Jacky Ickx were fastest in qualifying, one second quicker per lap than second-placed Ronnie Peterson and Gunnar Nilsson's 800 PS BMW 3.2 CSL Turbo.
+However, Ickx destroyed the clutch in the start, handicapping the car throughout the race and leading to the car having to make numerous, unplanned pit stops to deal with gearbox issues.
+Their works Porsche ended up in tenth place, 51 laps down on the winners.